Border Monitoring and Surveillance

 The world's second-largest military company, formerly known as Raytheon Technologies.
 It makes missiles, bombs, components for fighter jets, and other weapon systems used by the Israeli military against Palestinian civilians.
 Its surveillance technology is also used to monitor the U.S.–Mexico border.

-A US pharmaceutical and biotech company that provides equipment for mass DNA testing of people detained by US immigration authorities and Rapid DNA testing of migrant families at the US-Mexico border
+A US-based pharmaceutical and biotech company that provides US immigration authorities with equipment for mass DNA testing of detained immigrants and Rapid DNA testing of migrant families at the US–Mexico border.

 Private Companies